 Surprisingly, outside of the things that governments are warning people about (and scaring them away from Lebanon in the process), this country is pretty safe.
 Crime levels are relatively low and it’s one of the more stable Middle Eastern countries.

-Traveling solo to Lebanon is probably best done by those who have a fair bit of travel experience under their belt.
+Travelling solo to Lebanon is probably best done by those who have a fair bit of travel experience under their belt.
 Outside of Beirut, things get a bit difficult; infrastructure isn’t well developed and you may be more than a little shocked if this is your first time!

 If you’ve experienced solo travel in other countries, you know that it’s going to be a rewarding experience.
-Seeing a place at your own pace, meeting new people, learning about a culture, etc. But to help you, here are some pro tips for solo travelers in Lebanon.
+Seeing a place at your own pace, meeting new people, learning about a culture, etc. But to help you, here are some pro tips for solo travellers in Lebanon.

-- Get to know other travelers in Lebanon.
+- Get to know other travellers in Lebanon.
 There are meet-up groups, such as Travel Massive Beirut and weekly Couchsurfing meet-ups in the city, too.
 Have a look online and find the type of group that’s right for you.

 - Keep your family up to date with where you are and what you’re up to.
-It’ll keep you connected, grounded in reality, and ultimately it’s SAFER when someone knows where you are.
+It’ll keep you connected, grounded in reality, and it’s ultimately SAFER when someone knows where you are.

 - Use reputable hotels.
 Make sure you do your research and read reviews.
 Is the area sketchy?
 Are the staff awesome?
 Are the rooms gross?
 Is it secure?
 All that stuff.
 If it ticks all of your boxes then go ahead!